lfit/itpol/kernel-developer-pgp-guide.md

 ### Installing GnuPG

-Your distro should already have GnuPG installed by default, we just need to verify that you are using version 2.x and not the legacy 1.4 release -- many distributions still package both, with the default `gpg` command invoking GnuPG v.1.
+Your distro should already have GnuPG installed by default, you just need to verify that you are using version 2.x and not the legacy 1.4 release -- many distributions still package both, with the default `gpg` command invoking GnuPG v.1.
 To check, run: